openkeyprotocol/okap/SPEC.md

 ## Abstract

-OKAP (Open Key Access Protocol) defines a standard for applications to request scoped access to a user's API keys, and for users to grant or deny that access through a trusted vault.
+OKAP (Open Key Access Protocol) is a lightweight protocol for applications to request scoped access to a user's AI provider API keys.
+Inspired by OAuth 2.0 Rich Authorization Requests (RFC 9396), OKAP uses structured authorization details instead of scope strings to express fine-grained access requirements.
+Users grant or deny access through a trusted vault that proxies requests.
 The protocol enables secure delegation of API key access without exposing master keys to third-party applications.

+OKAP is transport-agnostic and works with browser extensions, native apps, and server-to-server flows.
+It can also be adopted by OAuth 2.0 authorization servers as a RAR type.

 ## 1. Overview